Welcome to Giro & Associates, LLC

 Millions of older adults retire in the U.S. every year.
 In New Jersey alone, there are more than 1.5 million seniors aged 65 and older, equating to a substantial percentage of retirees living in the state.
 Those who prepared for retirement ahead of time can often enjoy a much more relaxed retirement than those who didn't, but the good news is that it's never too late to get financially organized.
 Whether you're already retired or approaching retirement, consider the factors outlined below to help you protect your benefits and get prepared.

-For help with estate planning and retirement, reach out to the legal team at Giro & Associates, LLC in Hackensack, New Jersey.
+For help with estate planning and retirement, reach out to the legal team at Giro & Associates, LLC in River Edge, New Jersey.

 It's a common misconception that spouses automatically have the right to make personal, health, and financial decisions in the event that the other becomes legally incapacitated due to serious injury or illness.
 Unfortunately, without proper legal documentation in place, spouses possess no legal authorization to make fundamental decisions for each other, even when they affect both spouses.